marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Characters/PC/Brannon/Primalas.md

 [[Primalas.png|Full Art]]

 A neutral passenger on [[The Kilfenora]] and someone who took great interest in both you and [[- Quinn -/Characters/PC/Quinn/Jasper Shatterborne|Jasper]].

+Primalas paid for passage to Seni to research its culture and visit the [[Imperial library of Rheilliwch]]